andredesousa/javascript-unit-testing-best-practices/README.md

 ## Do not mock everything

 In unit tests it is supposed to mock all external dependencies.
-However, we don’t need to mock everything.
+However, we don't need to mock everything.
 The idea to keep in mind is that dependencies can still be "real" objects.
 Consider using the "real" version of the objects if: